Skip to main content

 Objectives

-The aim of the Science College is to prepare students enrolled in one of Concordia’s science programs for a life of research, teaching, or some similarly demanding intellectual pursuit in a profession.
-The academic program of the College complements the regular undergraduate curriculum and includes cross‑disciplinary courses and student participation in laboratory research activities from the first year on.
+The aim of the Science College is to provide students with hands-on training in the pursuit of science as well as critical reflection on the nature and role of science.
+The academic program of the College complements the regular undergraduate curriculum and includes crossdisciplinary courses and student participation in laboratory research activities from the first year on.
 The collegial atmosphere fosters interaction among students and between students and faculty.

 The College provides an opportunity for students to become acquainted with science as practised and understood by scientists today.
-Its curriculum is planned to fulfill the primary goals of the College — to provide an opportunity for experience in a research environment, for thinking about the nature of science, and for becoming aware of the style and content of the various scientific disciplines.
+Its curriculum is planned to fulfill the primary goals of the College — to provide an opportunity for experience in a research environment, for thinking broadly about science, and for becoming aware of the similarities and differences between the various scientific disciplines.

-Students of the College will also be provided with an opportunity to consider the nature of science.
+Students of the College are also invited to consider the nature of science.
 The College offers courses in the intellectual and social context of science.
 Designed specifically for College students, these courses raise questions of broad interest to scientists and presume an understanding of the subject matter of science itself.

-Students will also be given the opportunity to consider the social and cultural framework of their science studies through a basic course in some aspect of humanistic studies.
+Students are given the opportunity to consider the social and cultural framework of their science studies through a basic course in some aspect of humanistic studies.

-Finally, students will be encouraged to appreciate the link between clarity of thought and clarity of expression, through the availability of tutorial assistance in the development of writing skills.
+Finally, students are also encouraged to appreciate the link between clarity of thought and clarity of expression, through the availability of tutorial assistance in the development of writing skills.

 Facilities